Kahn Singh Nabha

 Kahn Singh Nabha (30 August 1861 – 24 November 1938) was a Punjabi Sikh scholar, writer, anthologist, lexicographer, and encyclopedist.
 (Note: His personal name is alternatively spelt as 'Kahan'.)
 His most influential work, Mahan Kosh, inspired generations of scholars after him.
 He also played a role in the Singh Sabha Movement.
+He is connected to the Tat Khalsa.

 Biography

 He was born into a Sikh family to Narain Singh and Har Kaur at the village of Sabaz Banera, located in what was then Patiala State.
 His father, Narain Singh succeeded to the charge of Gurdwara Dera Baba Ajaypal Singh at Nabha, after the death of his grandfather Sarup Singh in 1861.
 Kahn Singh was the eldest of three brothers (the other two being Meehan Singh and Bishan Singh) and one sister (Kahn Kaur).

 He did not attend any school or college for formal education, but studied several branches of learning on his own.
 By the age of 10 he was able to quote freely from the Guru Granth Sahib and Dasam Granth.
 In Nabha, he studied Sanskrit classics with local pandits and studied under the famous musicologist Mahant Gajja Singh.
 In Delhi, he studied Persian with Mawlawis.

 In 1883, he continued his study of Persian for two years and assisted Gurmukh Singh, a leader in the Singh Sabha Movement, in publishing Sudhararak.
 In 1887, he was appointed the tutor to Ripudaman Singh, heir apparent to Nabha State.
 He continued to serve Nabha State in several capacities, from Deputy Commissioner in 1896, to Foreign Minister in 1911, to the personal secretary of Maharaja Hira Singh, to judge of the High Court in 1912.
 Between 1915-17, he served the neighbouring Patiala State.

 In 1885, he had a chance meeting with Max Arthur Macauliffe which led to a lifelong friendship as well as scholarly collaboration between the two.
 When Max Arthur Macauliffe was researching his six volume work entitled "The Sikh Religion", Macauliffe depended a great deal on his advice and guidance in the work he was then doing on Sikh scriptures and the history of early Sikhism; such was his admiration for Kahn Singh that when it was published by the Clarendon Press Kahn Singh was assigned the copyright of the work.

+In 1897–98, a Hindi and Punjabi work called Ham Hindu Nahin was authored by him, which attempts to establish Sikhism and Sikhs as a distinct religion and identity from Hinduism and Hindus.
+The work was controversial, with Kahn Singh being removed from his service at Nabha State temporarily by Hira Singh after complaints.
+However, Kahn Singh would later be restored to his service at the state by Hira Singh, becoming the state's envoy with the Political Agent to the Governor General for the Phulkian States and Bahawalpur.